HeringtonPress/HeringtonPress.github.io/systems/olc/olc.md

 ---
 # Hirelings & Followers
 ---
-You may seek to add to your ranks in order to have an easier time adventuring.
-You can do this in one of two ways.
-Hire help or by Attracting Followers.

 Hireling typically require a daily rate and/or either a large upfront or a promised share of the treasure.
 While followers typically have a more unique circumstance for their service, such as following you because they believe you are divine or to squire under you.

 Either way a helpful NPC is handled the same way.
 Typically "run" by the player in charge of them, with the GM intervening when they are acting out of character or more commonly need some more convincing to pull that lever.